 The clients’ funds and assets held with CMA licensed persons are subject to the provisions and rules set forth in Module 7 “Clients’ Funds & Assets” of the Executive Regulations of Law No. 7 of 2010 on the Establishment of Capital Markets Authority and Regulation of Securities Business, as amended.

-A licensed person is required to take measures, which ensure that clients’ funds and assets are maintained, safeguarded and only used for the intended purposes for which they are allocated; maintain complete segregation between deals and orders executed for its own account and those executed for the client’s account; ensure that the client is the beneficiary of all transactions related to their funds; and use best efforts to realize and promote its clients’ interests.
+A licensed person is required to take measures, which ensure that clients’ funds and assets are maintained, safeguarded, and only used for the intended purposes for which they are allocated; maintain complete segregation between deals and orders executed for its own account and those executed for the client’s account; ensure that the client is the beneficiary of all transactions related to their funds; and use best efforts to realize and promote its clients’ interests.

-Licensed persons shall engage independent auditor on annual basis to prepare the assurance report on the compliance with rules and provisions stated in Module 7.
-Such report shall be submitted to Capital Markets Authority.
+Licensed persons shall engage an independent auditor on annual basis to prepare the assurance report on the compliance with rules and provisions stated in Module 7.
+Such a report shall be submitted to Capital Markets Authority.

 Frequently asked questions related to the assurance report on customers’ funds and assets are as follows:

 What is Capital Markets Authority’s definition of Clients’ Funds and Assets?

 The client’s funds include all cash amounts received or held by any licensed person in favor or on behalf of a client in the course of carrying on any securities activity less the cash amounts allocated to settle the client’s obligations resulting from the transactions executed for their account, whether such obligations are payable, conditional or contingent.

 Client’s assets are all non-cash money and Securities and other assets held or received by any Licensed Person for or on behalf of a Client in the course of any Securities Activity.

 The licensed person’s fees shall not be included in the client’s funds if they are payable in accordance with their agreement.

 Can the auditor be engaged to audit the annual financial statements or another auditor be appointed?